RetroPie/RetroPie-Docs/docs/Game-Boy-Color.md

 ## Emulators: [lr-gambatte](https://github.com/libretro/gambatte-libretro), [lr-tgbdual](https://github.com/libretro/tgbdual-libretro),  [lr-mgba](https://github.com/libretro/mgba)

-lr-gambatte is the prefered single-player emulator, while lr-tgbdual runs two instances of the same game for either two-player link cable games or parallel play on the same system.
+lr-gambatte is the prefered single-player emulator, while lr-tgbdual runs two instances for either two-player link cable games or parallel play on the same system.

+You can run two different ROMs on lr-tgbdual by going into the Retroarch Menu (Hotkey + X) and selecting subsystem.
+From there select the first rom you want to boot and then the second rom (e.g. Pokémon Yellow and Pokémon Blue).

 lr-mgba is a modern emulator that aims to be fast and accurate, supports local cable games, external BIOS, Super Game Boy emulation, among many other features.
 It also emulates [Game Boy](Game-Boy) and [Game Boy Advance](Game-Boy-Advance).